Committed to protecting culture and the environment

-In 2009, the Regional Municipality of Wood Buffalo discovered that the Fort MacKay bridge, a 106.8-metre structure built in 1966 had reached the end of its life.
-When we were called in, we considered two options: replace the bridge using the same alignment or replace it using a new one.
+When the Regional Municipality of Wood Buffalo discovered that the Fort MacKay bridge–a 106.8 metre structure built in 1966–had reached the end of its life, we were called in.
+We considered two options: replace the bridge using the same alignment or replace it using a new one.

-The new, 14-metre wide, 131-metre long, three-span structure carries two lanes and a pedestrian sidewalk over the MacKay River and features a 65-metre steel center span overlooking the Fort McKay community’s historic boat launch.
-Nearly seven decades earlier, the chief’s daughter officially opened the original bridge; and on September 22, 2014, her great-great-granddaughter cut the ribbon – demonstrating the significance this structure has to the community.
+The new, 14 metre wide, 131 metre long, three span structure carries two lanes and a pedestrian sidewalk over the MacKay River and features a 65 metre steel center span overlooking the Fort McKay community’s historic boat launch.
+Nearly seven decades earlier, the chief’s daughter had officially opened the original bridge; and now her great-great-granddaughter cut the ribbon–demonstrating the significance this structure has to the community.
 To celebrate, all stakeholders were invited for the official grand opening on the new Fort MacKay Bridge, and the project was deemed a success.

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us

 Work with passionate people who are experts in their field.
 Our teams love what they do and are driven by how their work makes an impact on the communities they serve.Join the Team